aalekperov/tor-squid/README.md

 # tor-squid

-The utility creates the proxy to access the Internet.
+Using squid and tor containers the utility gives an access the Internet thru proxy.
 To use the utility docker and docker-compose should be installed.
 Use the ofiicial docs to install:
 - https://docs.docker.com/engine/install/
 - https://docs.docker.com/compose/install/.
 Also you can install docker-compose thru pip.